 - Facilities: accessibility, signage, parking, cleanliness, privacy

 - Safety and Security: the extent to which provisions are made to ensure a client’s personal safety and the security of his/her belongings

 - Other complaints not covered by the above examples

 If a client has a concern, and expresses it to a direct supervisor or a staff person, and the concern is clarified with the client to their satisfaction, it is not treated as a complaint.
 The resolution of a concern is achieved through open communication.
 Clients may express complaints to Vitanova through either an informal or formal complaint process.
 An informal resolution of the complaint is encouraged whenever possible before formal procedures are initiated.

-For details about informal and formal complaint processed, contact the Executive Assistant to the Executive Director.
+For details about informal and formal complaint processed, click here

 Vitanova.
 New Life.
 Two simple words with such a vast significance.
 At some point in each of our lives the mere idea of a New Life was incomprehensible.
 To us and the many around us it seemed as if our shovels had dug deeper than our ladders allowed and that the rock bottom on which we sat was the only thing that separated us into the black abyss of death.